 1 Legislation: an introduction

-In Scotland much of the law has been created by way of legislation.
+Many of the laws in Scotland have been created by way of legislation.
 This covers the following:

-- Acts of the Scottish Parliament (devolved matters)
+- Acts of the Scottish Parliament (on devolved matters)

-- Secondary legislation derived from powers delegated by the Scottish Parliament
+- Subordinate legislation derived from powers delegated by the Scottish Parliament

 - Acts of the UK Parliament